Tuesday, August 16, 2016

 Who has crossed the line now?

 She's continued to say this phrase at rallies in the following days.
 "Friends don't let friends vote for Trump."
-I cannot believe I'm hearing this from a presidential candidate.
-She's suggesting her supporters commit voter suppression by stopping friends from voting if they intend to vote for Trump.
+I can't believe I'm hearing this from a presidential candidate.
+She's suggesting that her supporters commit voter suppression by stopping friends from voting if they intend to vote for Trump.

-Voter suppression by definition is a strategy to influence the outcome of an election by discouraging or preventing people from exercising the right to vote.
+Voter suppression is, by definition, a strategy to influence the outcome of an election by discouraging or preventing people from exercising the right to vote.
 Isn't that exactly what Hillary is asking her supporters to do?

-Voter suppression laws vary by state, but federal law supersedes any state provisions in federal elections.
+Voter suppression laws vary by state, but federal laws supersede any state provisions in federal elections.
 There are specific federal laws against, and penalties for, bribing or in any way preventing a person from exercising his or her right to vote.

 Hillary has repeatedly (often while cackling at her own cleverness) urged supporters to stop friends from exercising their right to vote because they'd vote for Trump.
 By using the plural "friends," she's asking her followers to commit multiple criminal acts of voter suppression.
-She leaves it up to her followers how to carry out this form of voter fraud, but the ways to stop someone from getting to the polls could be easily carried out on a massive scale, as she instructs them to do it at each rally.
+She leaves it to her followers to decide how to carry out this form of voter fraud.
+By appropriating MADD's slogan, is Hillary suggesting her supporters "do anything to stop them?"
+The ways to stop someone from getting to the polls could be easily carried out on a massive scale, as she instructs them to do it at each rally she holds.
+All of her rallies are available online, thus expanding the numbers of devotees who'll hear her calls to action.

-This kind of dangerous rhetoric cannot go unexamined and ignored, as the mainstream media no doubt will.
-It's up to those of us who care about the truth to point out this egregious suggestion of criminal activity made by a presidential candidate.
+This kind of dangerous rhetoric cannot go unexamined and ignored, but the mainstream media will likely do both.
+It's up to those of us who care about the truth to point out this egregious authoritarian order for the mass commission of federal criminal voter suppression being made by a presidential candidate.
+Our election integrity is at risk.

-Or is Trump the only candidate eligible to be raked over the coals for "what people hear."
+The real question is, why is Trump the only candidate to be held responsible for "what people hear?"

 2 comments: